tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 ![Code listing](images/banjo-code-listing.jpg)

-**B) When we upload it to Banjo, and view it in the Inspector, you can see how the white space has been stripped out the contents of &lt;style&gt; and &lt;script&gt;, and it's harder to read**
+**B) When we upload it to Banjo, and view it in the Inspector, you can see how the white space has been stripped out the contents of the &lt;style&gt; and &lt;script&gt; tags, and the code is harder to read and debug.**

 ![Compressed code listing](images/banjo-code-listing-server-compressed.jpg)

-**C) If we look in the Inspector again, under the Network tab, we can actually see that the Banjo server is utilizing HTTP headers to let the web browser know "Hey, I'm using the PageSpeed module!"**
+**C) If we look in the Inspector again, under the Network tab, we can actually see that the Banjo server is utilizing an HTTP header (X-Mod-Pagespeed) to let the web browser know "Hey, I'm using the PageSpeed module!"**

 ![HTTP Headers](images/banjo-modpagespeed-headers.jpg)